rehierl/node-tree-outliner/about-basics.md

 * synonymous - declared before, pre-exists, precedes
 * synonymous - next new, declared after, is subsequent to

-If there is a preceding section, then there must also be a sectioning node which precedes it (because that section must also be declared at some point).
+If there is a presequent section, then there must also be a sectioning node which precedes it (because that section must also be declared at some point).

-* The sectioning node of a preceding section precedes the sectioning node of a subsequent section.
+* The sectioning node of a presequent section is presequent to the sectioning node of a subsequent section.
 * The order on the set of sections is equivalent to the order of their sectioning nodes.

-This definition does not state that a preceding section must end once the next sectioning node is reached.
+This definition does not state that a presequent section must end once the next sectioning node is reached.
 Such a section may simply be suspended when the new section begins and it may be resumed once the new section ends.